The Library Building

 How do I top up my University card?

 Top up online with a debit or credit card – it’s quick and secure.
 We recommend that you use Chrome as your browser to access this page.
-Or swipe your University card at one of the money loaders and insert coins.
+You can also pay with a debit or credit card at the Information Desk on Level 1.

 Can I bind my work?

-Yes – binding materials are sold at Library Reception during core hours, binding machines are available for self-service use 24/7.
-Full price list of stock available at: Library and IT Self Help Article - Supplies.
+Yes – binding materials are sold at the Information Desk on Level 1 during core hours, binding machines are available for self-service.
+A full price list of stock is available at our Media Supplies and Equipment self help page.

 Using library resources